 You can even run a scheme like NHS Knowsley’s entirely within the Messenger platform.
 With a series of auto-responses and scheduled messages, you could create a stop-smoking scheme, a support group, a series of messages about cats – whatever you like!

-I’ve quoted some big names in this article, but an SMS short code can work for any business.
+I’ve quoted some big names in this article, but SMS short numbers can work for any business.
 They don’t cost the earth – in fact, every new Messenger account comes with a free keyword as standard.
 If you want something more personal to your business, check out this guide to picking the right words.

 If you set up an auto response, it’ll just cost you the same as any other text – no more than 4.9p for 160 characters, and even less if you purchase a bigger credit bundle.
 Whenever someone messages in (charged at their standard network rate), their number is automatically saved so you’ve always got a list of contacts who are interested in your business to send your SMS campaigns to.
 You can generate a serious return on investment this way, just take a look at our case studies to see what other customers have done.